Shopify/liquid/filters/escape_once.md

 title: escape_once
 ---

 Escapes a string without changing existing escaped entities.
-It doesn't change strings that have nothing to escape.
+It doesn't change strings that don't have anything to escape.

 ```liquid
 {% raw %}